-Even the most experienced drivers can find it challenging to drive on roads covered in ice and snow.
+Even the most experienced drivers can find it challenging and make mistakes when driving in snow.
 Both snow and ice reduce the traction between tires and the road, making moving, steering, and stopping a nightmare.

 The winter season also comes with foggy weather and fewer daylight hours, which makes visibility a challenge.